Shawn Springs | Tackling New Challenges: Journey from the NFL to Innovating Safety

 My mom went into the military.
 So a lot of that shaped who I became.

-And what we're going to talk about today from the challenges of competing at high school and going to Ohio State thinking you're the big dog and realize that you're fourth on the depth chart.
+Speaker 4 And what we're going to talk about today from the challenges of competing in high school and going to Ohio State thinking you're the big dog and realize that you're fourth on the depth chart.

-called change the game changer so we can go through all that man and uh sometimes i get shy about it man because it's like how why i think we're going to tease out today it probably stemmed from my parents and journey and work ethic and all that literally that's where i was about to go when you talk about why and all make unplug right we go deeper than why because i think everyone's why is superficial and i don't mean that in a negative way at all right but to me it's your because that why behind the why that really transforms you as an individual, as a leader, and as a person.
+Speaker 2 And sometimes I get shy about about it man because it's like how why i think we're going to tease out today it probably stemmed from my parents and journey and work ethic and all that literally that's where i was about to go when you talk about why and on make unplugged right we go deeper than why because i think everyone's why is superficial and i don't mean that in a negative way at all right but to me it's your because that why behind the why that really transforms you as an individual, as a leader, and as a person.

-And for you, right?
-Like you had, I'm going to the crazy cool dynamic.
+Speaker 2 And for you, right?
+Like you had, I'm going to say the crazy cool dynamic.
 And for you, it probably wasn't cool growing up this way, right?

 And then my mom's journey was totally different.
 You know, she grew up where her life was a little more challenging.